radical-cybertools/ExTASY/README.md

 * num_CUs           : Number of Compute Units to be submitted to the pilot
 * num_iterations    : Number of iterations of Simulation-Analysis
+* nsave             : Number of iterations after which backup is to be created
+* start_iter        : Iteration number with which to start

 -----------------------------------------------------Simulation(Gromacs)--------------------------------------------------------------